Saklad5/Bone-Market-Solver/README.md

 Any number of configuration files may be provided simultaneously.

+## Versioning

+This tool follows [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+The public API consists of the command-line interface, as well as all public Python declarations.

+As Fallen London is a living game, the solver may not reflect its present state.
+With that in mind, version tags include the last known date of relevant changes to Fallen London that are reflected by the tool.
+Any changes to Fallen London since that date, even if they were made before the tag or commit, should be presumed unimplemented.

+While all commits in the main branch are functional, unversioned commits should not be considered *accurate*.
+They may, for instance, partially incorporate an update to Fallen London, which results in a solver that does reflect the game at any single point in time.
+Pre-release versions should be considered on case-by-case basis: a pre-release may accurately reflect only a subset of the Bone Market, constraining the solver to avoid options that are no longer correctly evaluated.

 ## Caveats

 The solver aims to maximize profit margin, rather than sheer profit.
 This is because it may be more profitable to make many smaller skeletons than one massive skeleton.